walterxie/BioSci700/Assignment2/README.md

 **Answer ends**

-### 8. Report (2 points)
+### 8. Limitations (2 points)

-**Question xvi (< 150 words):**
+**Question xvii (< 150 words):**
-Research the history of the Delta variant outbreak in New Zealand and write a brief report explaining how the virus was likely spread, based on your findings from this phylogenetic analysis.
+Understanding the limitations of your data and model is crucial for accurately interpreting the analysis results.
+Please list two key limitations of this analysis setup, and discuss strategies to mitigate their negative impacts..

 **Answer starts:**